-The actual figure is higher than that due to low reporting of these crimes.
+The actual figures are higher than these statistics suggest due to low reporting of these crimes.
 Scottish Crime and Justice Survey 2014 - 2015 showed that only 22% of victims/survivors of rape and 12% of women who were victim-survivors of rape reported it to the police.
 (Source)

 Research indicates that only 58% of people in Scotland believe that a woman who wears revealing clothing on a night out is ‘not at all to blame’ for being raped, with 60% saying the same of a woman who is very drunk.
 Around a quarter think that ‘women often lie about being raped’ and nearly 2 in 5 believe that ‘rape results from men being unable to control their need for sex’.
 (Source)